 Once you purhcase an online course, you will have the opportunity to take an exam to test your retention of the material.
 If you have purchased this course, please ensure you have logged in to your account in order to take the exam.
 The exam must be completed with a pass rate of 80% or more in order to receive your certificate of attendance.

-Continuing Education Hours for disciplines not listed below: 2 Contact Hours (.2 CEUs)
+Continuing Education Hours for disciplines not listed below: 2 contact hours (.2 CEUs).
+Intermediate level

-Approved for FL Occupational Therapists for 2 continuing education hours - CEBroker #20-695684
+Approved for FL Occupational Therapists for 3 continuing education hours - CE Broker # 20-695684.

-Approved by the LA Physical Therapy Board for 2 Clinical Hours.
-Approved by the MD Board of Physical Therapy Examiners for __ CEUs
+Approved by the MD Board of Physical Therapy Examiners for .2 CEUs.

-Approved by the NM Physical Therapy Board for 2 hours
+Approved by the NM Physical Therapy Board for .2 CEUs.

 NBCOT Professional Development for 2.5 PDUs.